quantcast/qfs/Administrator's-Guide.md

 **Note**: this simple script includes all checkpoint files, which is inefficient; only the latest checkpoint file is required for the backup.

-Using `date +%d-%H` in the file name has the advantage of automatic backup rotation, as it will roll over once a month.
-One backup file will be kept for each hour of the day, every day of the month (e.g. 24 files for September 26th, 24 files for September 27th, etc.).
-Backups should be archived to a safe place, that is, **not** their own QFS file system.
-A different QFS file system designated for backups with a high replication count might be advisable.

-QFS meta data backup script that can be found in [here](https://github.com/quantcast/qfs/blob/topic/multimaster/scripts/qfs_backup).
+QFS meta data backup script can be found in [here](https://github.com/quantcast/qfs/blob/topic/multimaster/scripts/qfs_backup).

 Restoring Backups
 -----------------